msalvatti/creditCardValidation/README.md

 This application includes the following features:

-- Frontend developed in Next 14, ChakraUI and Typescript, which accesses the backend API to validate the credit card number.
+- Frontend developed in Next 14, React 18, ChakraUI and Typescript, which accesses the backend API to validate the credit card number.
 - Backend developed in Nest and Typescript where we have automated tests developed with Jest.
 - Backend developed in Express and Typescript.